Bonito-Foundation/.github/profile/README.md

 ### Game Model — Principle 2: Support

-We build platforms that enable us to provide our support to people and organizations in the Football For Good sector.
-By helping tell their stories, we make them better.
+We build platforms that enable us to support people and organizations in the Football For Good sector.
+By helping them tell their stories, we make them better.

 ### Game Model — Principle 3: Coach

-As football for good coaches, we educate, train, and direct those involved in the entire football sector.
+As advocates for football as a force for good, we improve and inspire parents, coaches, players, and everyone involved in the beautiful game.

+Through education, training, and guidance, focusing on mental health using concepts such as Emotional Intelligence and Social Emotional Learning, we’ll foster a positive and supportive environment that enhances the football experience for all!

 ### Game Model — Principle 4: Play

-Football must be played!
-We will carry out football activities, such as camps, matches, and tournaments, organized by ourselves or by teaming up with others.
+We’ll organize football activities, such as camps, matches, and tournaments, either ourselves or in collaboration with others.

 ## Global Goals